-The following controls and indicators are present on the controller front panel (see Figure 2 below): (1) the digital LED display, (2) the control buttons, (3) the bath on/off power switch, and (4) the control indicator light.
+The following controls and indicators are present on the controller front panel (see Figure 3 below): (1) the digital LED display, (2) the boost heater switch, (3) the bath power switch, (4) the control buttons, and (5) the control indicator light.

-Figure 2 Front Panel Features
+Figure 3 Front Panel Features

 - 1) The digital display is an important part of the temperature controller.
 It displays the set-point temperature and bath temperature as well as the various other bath functions, settings, and constants.
-The display shows temperatures according to the selected scale units °C or °F. - 2) The control buttons (SET, DOWN, UP, and EXIT) are used to set the bath temperature set-point, access and set other operating parameters, and access and set bath calibration parameters.
+The display shows temperatures according to the selected scale units °C or °F. - 2) The Boost Heater switch can provide 900 watts of additional bath heating power for reduced heating times.
+The Boost Heater switch has two modes as selected by the controller operating parameters menu (see Section 9, Controller Operation).
+The default mode is Auto, where the heater is automatically activated and turned off as needed. - 3) The power switch controls power to the entire bath including the stirring motor. - 4) The control buttons (SET, DOWN, UP, and EXIT) are used to set the bath temperature set-point, access and set other operating parameters, and access and set bath calibration parameters.